 Without Section 5, the public needs to be especially proactive to prevent discriminatory maps from being enacted.
 Contact state legislators that sit on your redistricting commission, attend public hearings, and spread the word, because there will not be another opportunity to get it right in this decade.

-LDF has been closely monitoring the redistricting process in key states to ensure that maps are drawn fairly.
-So far, LDF has submitted maps in a number of states, sent letters, and filed two lawsuits in South Carolina and Alabama challenging discriminatory maps.
-We’ve compiled our work by state here.
+LDF has closely monitored the redistricting process in key states to ensure that maps are drawn fairly and do not disenfranchise Black voters.
+LDF has filed lawsuits in several states challenging discriminatory maps.

 LDF, MALDEF, and AAJC published a guide to the redistricting process and how communities can get involved and advocate for fair maps.